kalekdev/uni/semester-1/analysis-1/notes.typ

 )
 $

-/ Definition - Restriction Function: A new function can be defined with a smaller domain:
+/ Definition - Restriction Function: A new function can be defined with a smaller domain, which is useful for drawing conclusions from its properties over that domain:
 $
   f: X -> Y, A subset.eq X\
   f |_A: A -> Y